 7. Birthday Cake

 Birthday cake-flavored anything is hard to beat.
 In the form of coffee, this flavor generally tends to be very sweet and vanilla-like.
-As a result, it is a good coffee for dessert or for special occasions.
+As a result, it is one of the most popular coffee flavors for dessert or for special occasions.

 Why not celebrate with a delicious cup of birthday cake coffee?